awsdocs/amazon-s3-developer-guide/doc_source/WebsiteEndpoints.md

 1. bucket-name.s3-website.region.amazonaws.com
 ```

 Which form is used for the endpoint depends on what Region the bucket is in\.
-For example, if your bucket is named `example-bucket` and it resides in the US West \(Oregon\) region, the website is available at the following Amazon S3 website endpoint:
+For example, if your bucket is named `example-bucket` and it resides in the US West \(Oregon\) Region, the website is available at the following Amazon S3 website endpoint:

 ```
 1. http://example-bucket.s3-website-us-west-2.amazonaws.com/
 ```

-Or, if your bucket is named `example-bucket` and it resides in the EU \(Frankfurt\) region, the website is available at the following Amazon S3 website endpoint:
+Or, if your bucket is named `example-bucket` and it resides in the EU \(Frankfurt\) Region, the website is available at the following Amazon S3 website endpoint:

 ```
 1. http://example-bucket.s3-website.eu-central-1.amazonaws.com/